owasp-modsecurity/ModSecurity/README.md

 Now the command will give much higher value.

-#### How the benchark works
+#### How the benchmark works

-The tool is a simple wrapper application that uses the library.
-Creates a ModSecurity instance and a RuleSet instance, then runs a loop with the passed number.
-Creates a Transaction (object) and emulates real HTTP transactions.
+The tool is a straightforward wrapper application that utilizes the library.
+It creates a ModSecurity instance and a RuleSet instance, then runs a loop based on the specified number.
+Within this loop, it creates a Transaction object to emulate real HTTP transactions.

-The transaction is an HTTP/1.1 GET request with some GET parameters.
-Added common headers then the response: headers and an XML body.
-Between phases it checks whether an intervention has taken place or not.
-All transactions are created with same data.
+Each transaction is an HTTP/1.1 GET request with some GET parameters.
+Common headers are added, followed by the response headers and an XML body.
+Between phases, the tool checks whether an intervention has occurred.
+All transactions are created with the same data.

 Note that the tool does not call the last phase (logging).